-Artists' paints manufactured in Europe do not contain (EMLC, 2009).
+Artists' paints manufactured in Europe do not contain C.I yellow 34 (EMLC, 2009).
 But no data are available for imported pigments for the same purpose and this use has been listed by non-European producers.
 According to Cetim (2008), this has been stopped because of the toxic properties of these substances and concerned a very negligible amount of the total used volume.
-The use of C.I.
-Pigment Red 104 in manufacturing of primary anti-corrosive and hanging-up paints in the Defense sector could not be verified.